 The Danger of A Clever Thought

 Logic is not always the same thing as truth.
 Sometimes, logic is absurd.
 I have voted for numerous Libertarian candidates over the years.
 Recently, I was talking with a long-time Libertarian friend.
 He saw nothing wrong with arming school kids.
-Anybody should be able to buy as many guns as they like and take them … Continue reading The Danger of A Clever Thought
+Anybody should be able to buy as many guns as they like and take them wherever they like and whenever they want to carry them. …

 Consistent With History?